Primordial black holes from single-field inflation: a fine-tuning audit: Prototype potentials

-\item {\bf Deceleration via polynomial inflection point: } Inflection points are more naturally realised at the level of the effective potential.
-They can arise for instance via renormalisation group running in an effective theory~\cite{Isidori:2007vm}, or when one matches across thresholds corresponding to the mass of a particle that starts to propagate below the threshold~\cite{Casas:1998cf}.
+\item {\bf Deceleration via polynomial potential feature: } Inflection points are more naturally realised at the level of the effective potential.
+They can arise for instance via renormalisation group improving the potential in an effective theory~\cite{Isidori:2007vm} when one matches across thresholds corresponding to the mass of a particle that starts to propagate below the threshold~\cite{Casas:1998cf}\footnote{Inflection points can also arise from the behaviour of logarithmic factors that can be relevant when considering RG running \textit{between} any two thresholds.
+However this running derives from energy differences alone, for which field values are only a proxy.
+Once renormalization conditions are fixed at the CMB pivot scale, the effects of the logs can only be significant if one looks at modes which exit the horizon when the potential energy has dropped significantly, which is not the case for the classes studied in our investigation.
+This is in contrast with Higgs inflation, where renormalization conditions are imposed at the mass of the Z-boson and run up to the scale of inflation -- a running over many orders of magnitude (cf. footnote \ref{HIRG}).}.
 They are efficient in enhancing power over a limited range of small scales, however, inflection points in simple polynomial potentials struggle to produce large scale spectra which match observations.

 The example of a cubic potential has the advantage of being the ``simplest'' possible model, having only one free parameter (the coefficient of the cubic term with suitable choice for the origin in field space) in addition to the overall scaling which sets the amplitude of the power spectrum on scales which exit long before reaching the inflection point.
 Unfortunately, we found this simple model generically suffers from several issues, including the tensor-to-scalar ratio being far too large, the power spectrum peak being an extended plateau, and inflation only ending very long after traversing the inflection point which requires an additional \textit{ad hoc} feature to be added in order to end inflation so that the power spectrum peak occurs on scales smaller than those corresponding to CMB scales.